 Peter Burns is the CEO of CF Private Equity and is responsible for managing all aspects of Commonfund’s private equity investment business, which focuses on providing investment solutions in buyouts, growth equity, venture capital, and real assets and sustainability through primaries, secondaries and co-investments.
 He is a member of the Investment Committee and Senior Executive Group of CF Private Equity and a member of the Operating Committee of Commonfund Group.
 As CEO, he leads a team of 60 professionals that advise, build and monitor private equity investment programs for sophisticated investors.
 Since CF Private Equity’s founding in 1988, it has managed approximately $21 billion of private capital commitments from investors.
 As part of the firm’s management succession process, in the fall of 2022 Peter announced that he will retire from Commonfund on June 30, 2023 and that Mark Hoeing will become CEO at that time.
 Through June 30, 2023, Peter will remain a member of the Investment Committees of CF Private Equity and Commonfund OCIO and a member of the Operating Committee of Commonfund Group.
 Peter has over 30 years of investment, corporate finance, and lending experience.
 Prior to joining Commonfund in 1998, Peter worked as a Vice President of Taglich Brothers, a New York-based investment bank and brokerage firm.
 Prior to this, he was an Associate in the Leveraged Funding Group of Heller Financial.
 He is presently a member of the advisory boards of several private equity limited partnerships.
 Peter received a B.A. in Economics from St. Lawrence University and an M.B.A. in Finance and Marketing from Columbia Business School.

-Kiyana Campbell is a member of the Commonfund Institute team and is involved in the implementation and management of all Institute activities, including benchmarks studies, DEI initiatives, governance research in the nonprofit institutional investor space, and ESG.
+Kiyana Campbell is a member of the Commonfund Institute team and supports all Institute activities, including benchmarks studies, DEI initiatives, governance research in the nonprofit institutional investor space, and ESG.
 Prior to working at Commonfund, she was an Associate at G4 Capital Partners, a commercial real estate investment firm.
 Kiyana earned a B.A. in Philosophy from Herbert H. Lehman College.

 President and CEO, Commonfund Securities